iotaledger/access-server/docs/05-auth-specs.md

 In order to meet requirements on different Embedded Systems, two versions of internal module realizations have been defined:

-- **libCrypto**: module uses the derivative subset of [OpenSSL](https://www.openssl.org/), which is widely used, maintained and verified by the open source community.
+- **OpenSSL**: module uses the derivative subset of [OpenSSL](https://www.openssl.org/), which is widely used, maintained and verified by the open source community.
 - **Tiny embedded** module (based on 3rd party libs) is an even smaller realization of necessary functions required for Authentication.
 Used when the target Embedded System's constrained resources are not able to support OpenSSL.
 - HW acceleration is mentioned as an upgrade where applicable (depends of HW).

-##### libCrypto module
+##### OpenSSL module
-libCrypto is the internal authentication realization based on OpenSSL.
+The first option is the internal authentication realization based on OpenSSL.
 It is used in scenarios where Embedded resources are not scarce:

 - **Diffie-Hellman key exchange**: used for generation and computation of the shared secret.
 - **RSA**: used for signing and verification of the shared secrets.